nanaHa1003/NLA_SCML_2018/project/README.md

 The data format for sparse vector I used is a list of tuples.
 I use `std::vector<std::tuple<int, int>>` in my implementation.
-And in order to reduce memory allocation during the calculation, I have preallocated each vector to its maximum possible size.
+And in order to avoid memory allocation during the calculation, I have preallocated each vector to its maximum possible size.
 Using a memory pool with tree based data structure may have less memory usage and better performance.